 “My major issue is, that by the very nature of their construct, they’re limiting.
 They focus you on committing to do one thing, when another – which you may not have come across yet – might be three, four or five times better.”

 Um, SMART is not about developing the “best” objectives.
 You need a separate process for that.
-Once you’ve come up with relevant goals, SMART becomes a valuable tool to check to see if those goals are actionable.
+Once you’ve come up with relevant goals, SMART becomes a valuable tool to check to see they are actionable.
 [OMG, I used “actionable” in a post, but it seemed like the right word to use at the time.]

 “The evidence to this is in the million plus performance conversations that happen each year when an employee is explaining that they didn’t do the five objectives they agreed, but have delivered x amount of other things that have added greater value.“